akashtyagi03/kisan-sahayak/README.md

 - 🌍 **Interactive Map** – Select your farm location or use your current GPS.
 - ☁️ **Live Weather Integration** – Fetches real-time temperature, humidity, and rainfall using the WeatherAPI.
-- 🧠 **AI Crop Prediction** – Backend model suggests the most suitable crop for that region.
+- 🧠 **AI Crop Prediction** – GPT api suggests the most suitable crop for that region.
 - 💾 **MongoDB Integration** – Stores soil and district data for accurate recommendations.
 - 🧭 **Reverse Geocoding** – Automatically detects the district name from your map location.